sidsahacodes/BuyLowSellHigh/README.md

 ## Parameter Grid Search

-The strategy is evaluated across a grid of parameters:
+We evaluate the strategy across a grid of:

-- **Lookback windows:** multiple short- and medium-term horizons
+- **Lookback windows** (short and medium horizons)
-- **Thresholds (τ):** varying sensitivity to price deviations
+- **Thresholds (tau)** controlling sensitivity to deviations

 Results are visualized using:
-- Equity curve comparisons
+- Equity curve comparisons vs buy-and-hold
 - Heatmaps of final equity, Sharpe ratio, and trade frequency

 ---

 ## Assets Analyzed

-The analysis is conducted independently for:
+The analysis is run independently for:
 - AAPL
 - MSFT
 - AMZN

-This allows comparison of strategy behavior across assets with different volatility and intraday dynamics.

 ---

 ## Key Findings

-- Optimal parameters are **asset-specific**
+- Optimal parameters are **not consistent across different stocks**
-- Small changes in lookback or τ can lead to large performance differences
+- Small changes in lookback or tau can materially change outcomes
-- No single parameter configuration is robust across all assets
-- Performance is best evaluated by identifying **stable regions**, not single optima
+- Robust performance is best identified by **stable regions** in the heatmaps, not single “best” parameter points

-These results highlight the importance of adaptive or volatility-scaled parameters in short-horizon strategies.

----

-## Project Structure

-BuyLowSellHigh/
-├── strategies.py # Signal generation logic
-├── backtester.py # Backtesting engine
-├── notebooks/ # Analysis and visualization notebooks ├── data/ # Input data (not tracked)
-└── README.md